synechron-finlabs/quorum-maker/README.md

 A series of commands will be executed and you can see that a new directory with the name of the project your entered get created.
 This directory contains a `docker-compose.yml` and as many directories as the number of nodes you asked to create.

+> Unless specified, Quourm Maker creates node with Constellation.
+If you like to setup node with Tessera by default, run `./setup.sh --tessera` or `./setup.sh -t`

 ## Running Test/Development Network

 After the project is created, change to the directory just created and run `$ docker-compose up` to bring up the network.
 You will see each node coming up and node managers for each node getting started.
 Once the activities stop, you will have a fully functioning Quorum Network running.